dahyeshon/Final-Report/README.md

    - [JLINK](https://www.jlinkcoin.com/)
      - A startup in Online Second-hand market undertook by blockchain
-     - **The main idea is to set up a thrid party to guarantee payment and delivery**
+     - The main idea is to set up a **escrow** to guarantee payment and delivery
 ![Image of **Business idea of JLINK**](https://octodex.github.com/images/5._IELTS_6.jpg)
      - None furtherer updated from 2017
      - [White papaer](https://www.jlinkcoin.com/pdf/JLinkCoinWhitePaper.pdf)